Historiography of early Islam: The revisionist challenge

 Both Crone and Cook have later suggested that the central thesis of their book "Hagarism: The Making of the Islamic World" was mistaken because the evidence they had to support the thesis was not sufficient or internally consistent enough.
 Crone has suggested that the book was “a graduate essay" and "a hypothesis," not "a conclusive finding.”

-In 1972 construction workers discovered a cache of ancient Qur'ans – commonly known as the Sana'a manuscripts – in a mosque in Sana'a, Yemen.
+In 1972 construction workers discovered a cache of ancient Qur'ans – commonly known as the Sanaa manuscript – in a mosque in Sanaa, Yemen.
 The German scholar Gerd R. Puin has been investigating these Qur'an fragments for years.
 His research team made 35,000 microfilm photographs of the manuscripts, which he dated to the early part of the 8th century.
 Puin has not published the entirety of his work, but has noted unconventional verse orderings, minor textual variations, and rare styles of orthography.
 He has also suggested that some of the parchments were palimpsests which had been reused.
 Puin believed that this implied an evolving text as opposed to a fixed one.

 Karl-Heinz Ohlig has also researched Christian/Jewish roots of the Qur'an and its related texts.
 He sees the name Muhammad itself ("the blessed", as in Benedictus qui venit) as part of that tradition.

 In their study of the traditional Islamic accounts of the early conquest of different cities—Damascus and Caesarea in Syria, Babilyn/al-Fusat and Alexandria in Egypt, Tustar in Khuzistan and Cordoba in Spain—scholars Albrecht Noth and Lawrence Conrad find a suspicious pattern whereby the cities "are all described as having fallen into the hands of the Muslims in precisely the same fashion".
-There is a "traitor who, ... points out a weak spot in the city's fortification to the Muslim besiegers; a celebration in the city which diverts the attention of the besieged; then a few assault troops who scale the walls, ... a shout of Allahu akbar! ... from the assault troops as a sign that they have entered the town; the opening of one of the gates from inside, and the onslaught of the entire army."
+There is a "traitor who ... points out a weak spot in the city's fortification to the Muslim besiegers; a celebration in the city which diverts the attention of the besieged; then a few assault troops who scale the walls ... a shout of Allahu akbar! ... from the assault troops as a sign that they have entered the town; the opening of one of the gates from inside, and the onslaught of the entire army."
 They conclude these accounts can not be "the reporting of history" but are instead stereotyped story tales with little historical value.

 Contemporary scholars have tended to use the histories rather than the hadith, and to analyze the histories in terms of the tribal and political affiliations of the narrators (if that can be established), thus making it easier to guess in which direction the material might have been slanted.
 Notable scholars include: